Deadlines and Penalties

-If you have a new source of income on which there is a tax liability, you should notfiy HMRC by 5 October following the end of the the tax year in which the income arose.
+If you have a new source of income on which there is a tax liability, you should notify HMRC by 5 October following the end of the tax year in which the income arose.

 If HMRC is not notified in time ‘failure to notify’ penalties can apply.
 These are based on the tax due and unpaid at ‘due date’ – normally the 31 January following the end of the tax year.
 The size of these penalties depends on taxpayer behaviour.

-There is a summary, and examples of how this works in compliance factsheet CC-FS11 ‘Late notification penalties’ which can be downloaded from http://www.hmrc.gov.uk/compliance/factsheets.htm.
+There is a summary, and examples of how this works in compliance factsheet CC-FS11 ‘Late notification penalties’ which can be downloaded from the leaflets section of the Gov.uk website.

 Appealing against a penalty

 If there are exceptional circumstances which explain why you missed the tax return filing deadline, you can appeal against the penalty.
-For information about appealing against penalties, click here: http://www.hmrc.gov.uk/sa/deadlines-penalties.htm#3
+You can download the usual appeal form SA370 from the Gov.uk website.

 If you pay your tax late you will be charged interest.
 If your tax is due on 31 January and is not paid on time, interest will run from 1 February.
 You will also be charged interest on late payments on account (which are due on 31 January and 31 July).
 For more information on interest and payments on account, see our self assessment – paying tax page.

 Tip from TaxAid If your tax return will be late, but you have a good idea what the tax will be, make that payment by the due date.
 If your estimate is right and all tax has been paid on time, this will reduce the late payment penalties (but will not avoid late filing penalties).
 If you have a good reason for missing the deadline, such as an emergency trip to hospital or a bereavement, then you should tell HMRC.
-In our experience, people who have a genuine excuse may win their appeal without the need for a hearing, as HM Revenue and Customs may agree with you or back down if you show a determination to go to the Tax Tribunal.
+People who have a genuine excuse may win their appeal without the need for a hearing, as HM Revenue and Customs may agree with you if you show a determination to go to the Tax Tribunal.